Make Your Own Rock Tumbling Grit Substitute

 Rock tumbling is an excellent hobby for both children and adults alike.
 The beautiful gemstones you create with rock tumbling can be turned into jewelry or just simply displayed in a rock display case for the world to enjoy.

 Unfortunately, getting started in the rock polishing hobby can be cost prohibitive for many people.
 A good quality rock tumbler can cost you anywhere from $100 all the way up to $300.
 In addition, You also need to buy rock tumbling grit to get to the nice polished look you want.
-For a great rock tumbler for beginners that is reasonably priced, read my review on this tumbler.
+For a look at the best rock tumblers that are high quality and reasonably priced, read my review on these rock tumblers.

 For those of you that are looking to cut costs, there are options when it comes to finding a rock tumbling grit substitute, so as not to break the bank.